- When getting the wdf_violation Blue Screen of Death error, you're entitled to suspect an issue related to your device's drivers.

-- Wdf_violation Windows 10 loop – In some cases, you might encounter a wdf_violation loop that prevents you from entering Windows 10.
+- Wdf_violation Windows 10 loop – In some cases, the PC may be in a wdf_violation loop that prevents it from entering Windows 10.
 To fix the problem, enter Safe Mode and try to delete the problematic driver.

 - Wdf_violation Lenovo – This issue was reported by Lenovo users, and if you’re using a Lenovo device, you can try some of our solutions and check if that solves your problem.

-- Wdf_violation Windows 10 HP – A number of users reported this problem on HP devices as well.
-There’s no universal solution for HP computers, so you can try any solution from this article.
+- Wdf_violation Windows 10 HP – A number of users reported this inconvenience on HP devices as well.
+There’s no universal solution for HP computers, so you can try any solution from our article.

 - Wdf_violation Windows 8 – This error can appear on any version of Windows, and even if you don’t use Windows 10, you should be able to apply almost all solutions from this article to Windows 8.